In a rush and just want my recommendation? I think Excel’s 8-in-1 Safeguard Canine Dewormer is a great choice.

 - Panacur C Canine Dewormer (Fenbendazole), 4 Gram

-I’ve done most of the work for you and compiled five different deworming medications for dogs, complete with pros and cons.
+I’ve reviewed the best five deworming medications for dogs, complete with pros and cons.
 Now all you have to do is make a decision!

 Sentry’s 7-Way Dewormer is an excellent choice if you don’t have a clear diagnosis for the types of worms causing the infestation.
 Unlike other dewormers, the 7-Way Dewormer works to eliminate worms in a single dose using the active ingredients praziquantel and pyrantel pamoate.